-A reservist with The Fort Garry Horse in Winnipeg has been charged with several counts of luring and possessing child pornography.
+A reservist with the 38 Combat Engineer Regiment based at the McGregor Armoury in Winnipeg has been charged with several counts of luring and possessing child pornography.

 Canadian Forces officials said Kyle Hudak, 22, has been placed on administrative leave pending the outcome of his case.

 Winnipeg police say Hudak communicated with the girl for two months and was trying to set up a meeting with her when her parents found out and went to police.